 It is created by four artists who live in Vancouver; Molly Applejohn, Eden Cooke, Krista Gibbard, and Julia Iredale.
 I love how the deck is a collaboration, and this makes me excited to see the eclectic mix of styles and ideas!

 So, what did I find out when I unboxed it and connected with it?

 Firstly, the boxing of the deck is beautiful.
 It comes in a beautiful green-blue box that feels pretty magical when you hold it in your hands.
 On the front is the image of the High Priestess card.
 It comes with a magnetic lid, and you open it up with a red ribbon.
 As I store my Tarot decks in their boxes, it was really nice to see a deck that has had a lot of thought put into its packaging.

-Most Tarot decks come with their own guidebook that explains each card.
+Most Tarot decks come with an accompanying guidebook that explains each card.
 For me, this is a pretty important part of the deck.
-It allows us to understand each card more, and get to know the creator’s take on the Tarot.
+It allows us to understand each card more and get to know the creator’s take on the Tarot.

-The cards are medium-size and feel pretty sturdy.
-They are gilded with silver on the edges of the cards, which is a nice touch, but I think this meant that the cards stuck together.
+The cards are medium-sized and feel pretty sturdy.
+They are gilded with silver on the edges of the cards, which is a nice touch, but I think this caused the cards to be stickier.
 At first, some of the cards were stuck together, and I found them difficult to shuffle.
 However, they soon became easier to work with.